whopriyam/IECSE-ML-SUMMER-PROJECT/README.md

 - All solutions will be uploaded to master.

-- All tasks will be posted on the [wiki](https://github.com/whopriyam/IECSE-ML-Winter-19/wiki).
+- All tasks and resources will be posted on the [wiki](https://github.com/whopriyam/IECSE-ML-Winter-19/wiki).